Receptor Down Regulation

 on urinary nitrogen levels.

-means that stanozolol may increase protein synthesis by binding to AR receptors
+stanozolol may increase protein synthesis by binding to AR

 in existing myonuclei, however, because it does not increase growth factor